Is fasting good for you?

 What does all that mean in real-life terms?

-When gut health benefits and IF benefits combine—talk about a win-win!
+When gut health benefits and intermittent fasting benefits combine — talk about a win-win!

 Risks of intermittent fasting